Mayrhofen Ski Verdict

 |Last Snow||Valley||Mountain||Lifts Open||Forecast|

-The main Mayrhofen skiing starts on the Penken area above the town and reached by the lengthy Penkenbahn gondola (due to be replaced by a massive new cable car in winter 2015-16).
+The main Mayrhofen skiing starts on the Penken area above the town and is reached by the lengthy Penkenbahn cable car.

 Immediately at the top is a crowded area with the meeting places of the various ski schools, a couple of beginner drag lifts and two chairlifts leading to the top of red runs and the links to the Finkenberg area.
 The Penken Express chairlift also offers the option of heading off to the right at the top and down into the busy Horberg valley, lined with lifts around all sides.